Multiple savings with Pillar 3a

 A few particularities must be observed if you want to save tax with the 3rd pillar:

 - Payment into the Pillar 3a is most worthwhile in terms of tax during years with a high income.
-This is especially important for married dual earners who can deduct the maximum amount twice, since each AHV-paying employed person may only deposit a limited amount into the personal 3rd pillar pension account once annually.
-As is frequently the case in Switzerland, the amount of taxes saved per deposited CHF varies according to the canton and municipality.
+This is especially important for married dual earners who can deduct the maximum amount twice, since each AHV-paying employed person may deposit only a limited amount into the personal Pillar 3a pension account once annually.
+As is frequently the case in Switzerland, here too, the tax savings per deposited franc is different depending on the canton and municipality.

-- As a basic rule, the higher the lump-sum withdrawal is during a tax period, the higher it will be taxed.
-This can be avoided by opening more than one 3rd pillar pension account, which makes it possible to draw the retirement capital on a staggered basis in different years (beginning five years before the AHV retirement age).
+- As a basic rule, the higher the payout from Pillar 3a is during a tax period, the more it will be taxed.
+This can be avoided by opening more than one 3rd pillar pension account.
+The Pillar 3a capital is paid out on a gradual basis over multiple years (from 5 years before you reach the AHV retirement age).
 You can then benefit from a lower tax rate and more flexible withdrawal of assets.
-But there are exceptions to every rule: There are currently cantons in which, regardless of the amount of the Pillar 3a withdrawal, the same tax rate is applied for all the pension assets, regardless of the amount.
+But there are exceptions to every rule: There are now cantons in which, regardless of the amount of the Pillar 3a withdrawal, the same tax rate is always used for the entire pension assets.

-- Tax advantages for the current year can only be achieved if deposits are made into the Pillar 3a before December 31.
-In contrast to the pension fund, it is not possible to make retroactive deposits for missed years.
+- Only those who pay into Pillar 3a by December 31 can save taxes for the current year.
+In contrast to the pension fund (2nd pillar), it is not possible to make retroactive deposits for missed years.

-It is important to assess the Pillar 3a as part of the overall pension situation, thus also taking the AHV, the pension fund, other assets, and all obligations into account.
+It is important to assess Pillar 3a as part of the overall pension situation, thus also taking the AHV, the pension fund, other assets, and all obligations into account.
 This is generally a complex undertaking best done with the advantage of advice from a specialist who also knows the situation of the respective canton.